acabreira1/pluginparameters/README.md

 PluginParameters is a [JUCE module](http://www.juce.com/documentation/juce-module-format) which manages automatically different types of plugin parameters.
 It intends to help automating things in the development of cross-platform plugins taking it from where JUCE leaves you in the wild.

+##License

+The PluginParameters module is released under the [GPLv.2](http://www.gnu.org/licenses/gpl-2.0.html) *without the Preset Manager*.
+A Commercial License (available for 150eur) provides you additionally a Preset Manager and the possibility to use it in any kind of close-sourced or/and commercial projects.

+If this project has saved hours of your precious time, please consider either buying a Commercial License, making a donation (donations can count towards buying a Commercial License, if you wish so) or simply contributing time and code back.
+This work has been exclusively supported with private earnings, time and energy and it doesn't include any advertising or any hidden source of income whatsoever; so it relies on your contributions.

+For more details, send me a Personal Message at [this thread at the JUCE forum](http://www.juce.com/forum/topic/juce-module-automatically-handle-plugin-parameters) (MarC).

 ## Installation

 If you are new to [JUCE](http://www.juce.com), first [download it](http://www.juce.com/downloads) into a local folder.
 Next drag-and-drop the "modules" folder to your local JUCE folder.
 When you create a new project in JUCE, the [Introjucer](http://www.juce.com/documentation/introjucer) will detect automatically the PluginParameters module.
 Switch it on and you are ready to go!